yegolzadeh/AI-article-repo/README.md

 ---

-3.Integrating artificial intelligence and Internet of Things (IoT) for enhanced  crop monitoring and management in precision agriculture
+3. Integrating artificial intelligence and Internet of Things (IoT) for enhanced  crop monitoring and management in precision agriculture

 **The main link of the article**
 https://drive.google.com/file/d/1yLNbQ_blLiBx5zjcwyS7lqsWJ2Nxd_XF/view?usp=drive_link